“Eco-Tourism in India: A Refreshing Journey through a Highly Diversified Nature”

 Kanha National Park, Madhya Pradesh

-Stretching over an area of 940 square kilometers and comprising of more than 1000 species of flowering plants, the Kanha National Park is home to a significant population of Royal Bengal Tigers, leopards, sloth bears, Barasinghas and Indian wild dogs.
-Blessed with a vast and rich biodiversity that is covered with grasslands, sal and bamboo forests, and ravines… the Kanha National Park in Madhya Pradesh makes for a refreshing eco-tourism getaway for all travellers’.
+Stretching over an area of 940 square kilometres and comprising more than 1,000 species of flowering plants, the Kanha National Park is home to a significant population of Royal Bengal Tigers, leopards, sloth bears, Barasinghas and Indian wild dogs.
+Blessed with a vast and rich biodiversity that is covered with grasslands, sal and bamboo forests, and ravines, Kanha National Park in Madhya Pradesh makes for a refreshing eco-tourism getaway for all travellers.
+It is an excellent ecotourism destination that offers visitors a unique opportunity to experience India’s rich wildlife and natural beauty while supporting its conservation efforts.
+The park authorities have taken several measures to promote ecotourism, and visitors are encouraged to adopt responsible tourism practices to ensure that the park’s ecosystem remains intact for future generations.

 Where to stay: Kamp Kamouflage Kanha